Hello - English

 Febuary Challenge

-February Janet Walks 20 laps of our village to promote her wellbeing walks and to raise money for our village Community hub at Alexander house and for CDA to put towards trips.
+February Janet walked 20 laps of our village in one day to promote her wellbeing walks and to raise money for our village Community hub at Alexander house and for CDA to put towards trips.
+She raised £150

 May Charity

-Janet will we walking and dancing 100 miles this may for the National Deaf Children's Societly
+Janet waked100 miles this may for the National Deaf Children's Society

 Deaf Woman Walking